-To start with, Facebook has a number of tools designed specifically to help you advertise your business and nail the Facebook conversion funnel.
+To start with, Facebook has a number of tools designed specifically to help you advertise your hotel and nail the Facebook conversion funnel.
 People spend 5x more time on Facebook than on travel-related apps, sites and searches.
 More than 50% percent of respondents to a survey found trip ideas while browsing on Facebook, so the guests are there to be won.

 Dynamic Ads for Travel (DAT) allows advertisers to engage with users lower in the funnel who have already visited your website but are yet to convert.
-Travellers are tracked through their browser so they can be shown an offer for your brand when they’re browsing different sites.
-This kind of retargeting can often prove quite useful in securing bookings from travellers who are still undecided.

 Dynamic Ads for Travel for Broad Audiences takes this a step further.
 This is a feature created specifically for hotel advertisers that allows you to reach people with travel intent – even if they’re yet to visit your website or app.
-You’ll need a Facebook pixel implemented on your website, and use dynamic ads for travel events to report which properties from your catalog are being searched, viewed, and purchased.

 But how does one increase direct hotel bookings via Facebook?